-The Guelph Humane Society (GHS), in partnership with the Kim and Stu Lang Community Healthcare Partnership Program (CHPP), is offering no-cost spay/neuter clinics for cats and dogs in 2022 and 2023 in Guelph and Wellington County – thanks to a generous grant from PetSmart Charities of Canada.
+The Guelph Humane Society (GHS), in partnership with the Kim and Stu Lang Community Healthcare Partnership Program (CHPP), offered no-cost spay/neuter clinics for cats and dogs in 2022 and 2023 in Guelph and Wellington County – thanks to a generous grant from PetSmart Charities of Canada.

 - spay/neuter surgery

-These no-cost clinics are only available to those who meet the requirements (see requirements below).
+These no-cost clinics were available to those who met the requirements (see requirements below).
 Please contact GHSCares@guelphhumane.ca for more information.

 To qualify for our clinics, clients must be residents of Guelph or Wellington County and meet at least one of the following criteria: